zephyrproject-rtos/zephyr/samples/net/sockets/echo_client/README.rst

 The certificate and private key used by the sample can be found in the sample's ``src`` directory.
-The default certificates used by Socket Echo Client and :ref:`sockets-echo-server-sample` enable establishing a secure connection between the samples.
+The default certificates used by Socket Echo Client and :zephyr:code-sample:`sockets-echo-server` enable establishing a secure connection between the samples.

 SOCKS5 proxy support